Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Easier: Hold onto a chair or counter for balance, or don’t lean forward as far

-- Harder: Raise the arm on your stretched side overhead and lean slightly to the opposite side
+- Harder: Raise the arm on your stretched side overhead and lean slightly to the opposite side for a deeper hip flexor and side body stretch

-5. Seated Hip Stretch (Figure-4 Stretch)
+4. Seated Figure-4 Stretch (Piriformis Stretch)

 How to do it: